Teaching Microscopy Using Plants

 These specimens also help students gain a sense of scale while using the microscope to transition from the ‘just visible with the naked eye’ to ‘only visible with a microscope’.

-The videos below demonstrate two of the specimens suggested in the article.
+The videos below demonstrate two of the specimens suggested in the first article, What does a microscope show me?

 Cytoplasmic streaming in pondweed (Egeria densa)